Celebrating the Annunciation and Incarnation

 In the history of mankind there has not been a greater example of self sacrifice than what happened at the Incarnation and the Annunciation.
 The Second Person of the Trinity knew full well that accepting His mission from the Father would lead to suffering and a horrible death.
 And when Mary gave her yes to the Annunciation she was in effect giving her okay to her own death warrant.
 Since she had no relations with Saint Joseph if he had decided to publicly divorce her, the Law would have required her to be stoned to death, a most unpleasant way to go.
 And yet, she still said yes.

 The suffering of one’s own mother can cut through many obstacles to move one’s heart.
 Unfortunately, our present liturgical calendar offers little or no opportunity to give a Sunday reflection on our Sorrowful Mother.
-The proposal of this web page, if accepted, would do so.
+The proposal of this web page, if accepted, would do so because Mary's yes was a complete acceptance of God's plan regardless of the personal cost to herself - even if it meant being stoned to death for her "unexplainable" pregnancy.

 Therefore, one very good reason for moving this Solemnity to a Sunday prior to Passion (Palm) Sunday is that it fits perfectly into the Season of Lent.
 This would enhance our Lenten celebration by providing us with two prefect examples, Jesus and Mary, who gave up worldly pleasures to give themselves entirely to God the Father and His plan even when much suffering ensued.
 And by reflecting on their choices which were motivated by the purest of reasons, a total love for the Father, we can enable a more fruitful celebration of Lent and Easter.